darrenyatesau/DataLearner/README.md

 •	Associations – Apriori, FilteredAssociator, FPGrowth

 Training datasets must conform to the Weka’ ARFF format (we are working on a CSV dataset reader – thanks for your patience).
-This research is supported by an Australian Government Research Training Program (RTP) Scholarship.